How Often Should You Get Dental Cleanings?

 Personal Oral Hygiene Habits

 Your at-home oral care routine plays a crucial role in determining how often you need professional cleanings.
-Those who maintain excellent oral hygiene with regular brushing, flossing, and use of mouthwash may be able to go longer between professional cleanings.
+Those who maintain excellent oral hygiene may be able to extend the time between visits.

 Signs You May Need More Frequent Cleanings

-While your dentist will provide personalized recommendations, there are some signs that you might need more frequent dental cleanings:
+While your dentist will provide personalized recommendations, here are some signs that you might need more frequent dental cleanings:

-If you experience any of these signs, it’s essential to consult with your dentist about potentially increasing the frequency of your cleanings.
+If you experience any of these symptoms, consult with your dentist about potentially increasing the frequency of your cleanings.

 The Dental Cleaning Process: What to Expect

 Understanding what happens during a dental cleaning can help alleviate any anxiety and prepare you for your appointment.
-A typical professional dental cleaning includes the following steps:
+A typical professional dental cleaning includes several steps:

-4. Polishing: Your teeth will be polished to remove surface stains and make them smooth and shiny.
+4. Polishing: Your teeth will be polished to remove surface stains and make them smooth.

-6. Dental exam: The dentist will perform a thorough examination of your teeth and gums, checking for any signs of decay, gum disease, or other issues.
+6. Dental Exam: The dentist will perform a thorough examination of your teeth and gums.

 Potential Side Effects of Dental Cleanings

-While dental cleanings are generally safe and beneficial, some people may experience minor side effects.
-These can include:
+While dental cleanings are generally safe and beneficial, some people may experience minor side effects such as:

 • Temporary sensitivity to hot and cold